-(PET HEALTH) The cost of pet care in the first year is about $640 for a kitten or cat and begins at approximately $780 for a puppy or dog, according to PetFinder.
+(PET CARE/CATS AND DOGS) The cost of pet care in the first year is about $640 for a kitten or cat and begins at approximately $780 for a puppy or dog, according to PetFinder.
 That’s a lot of kibble.
-Here are some strategies to keep pet costs under control, including pet insurance and pet food considerations, low-cost vaccines and discount pet medication alternatives, and more. – Global Animal
+Here are some strategies to keep pet costs under control, including pet insurance and pet food considerations, low-cost vaccines and discount pet medication alternatives, and more. — Global Animal

 DEBORAH NOCELLA, a 43-year-old mother in Park Slope, says she feels as if she takes the family’s two dogs to the vet almost as often as she takes them to the neighborhood dog run.